Your Diabetes Health Care Team

 Certified Diabetes Educators (CDEs)

-- help you learn how to give yourself insulin injections if you need them or use an insulin pump
+- help you and your parents learn how to give insulin (say: IN-suh-lin) shots if you need them or use an insulin pump

 - teach you and your parents what to do if you have high and low blood sugar levels

 - show your parents how to adjust your insulin when you're exercising or not feeling well

-- show you how to test blood sugar levels and make sure your testing machines work right
+- show you how to test your blood sugar levels and make sure your testing machines work right

 - talk to you and your parents about any problems you might be having with your diabetes

-- help you learn about making healthy food choices
+- you learn how to make healthy food choices

 Mental Health Professionals